 As shown in Table 1, during the project's construction period of approximately nine months, the project would use approximately 42 acre-feet of water for dust suppression.
 In order to provide annual water demand projections, Table 1 shows the project's water demand during the first full year of the project, which includes nine month of construction plus three months of O&M, assuming the project is charged and operational immediately upon the completion of construction.
-Construction water uses would primarily be for dust suppression.
+Construction water uses would primarily be for dust suppression during the nine-month construction period.